Is the MFA a two- or three-year program?

 The MFA Program does not allow deferrals.
 Please reapply next year.

-Can I enroll in MFA workshops through UCSD's non-degree, concurrent enrollment program?
+I'm not sure I want to do an MFA at this time; can I enroll in the MFA workshops through UCSD's non-degree, concurrent enrollment program?

-If admitted, when will I receive information about funding?
+If admitted, when will I receive support offer?